programming-in-th/grader/README.md

 The location of the sandbox binary (named "isolate") must be specified, in case it is installed in a non-standard location.
 Specify this with the IsolateBinPath field.

+The "ListenPort" and "UpdatePort" fields are used to specify the ports on which to receive and send updates to and from the sync client respectively.

 A sample global configuration is as follows:
 ```json
 {